Medicare and Women

 The Affordable Care Act (ACA) Improves Care and Reduces Costs for Women on Medicare

 According to the Department of Health and Human Services, millions of women enrolled in Medicare received preventive services without cost-sharing including an annual wellness visit, a personalized prevention plan, mammograms, and bone mass measurements for women at risk of osteoporosis.
 These prevention initiatives are aimed at reducing the incidence of chronic disease.
 For Medicare beneficiaries with chronic diseases, which are prevalent among older women, the ACA provides for federal investments in Accountable Care Organizations and other initiatives that are intended to coordinate and manage conditions on a chronic rather than an acute basis.
 In addition, the ACA reduces costs.
-More than four million women enrolled in Medicare saved $6.5 billion in 2012 due to improvements in the Part D prescription drug program.
+In 2016, women saved an average of $1,149 on prescription drugs thanks to the Affordable Care Act.

 Covering Women through Medicare and Medicaid

 More women than men are dually-eligible for Medicare and Medicaid because of their lower incomes.
-In 2012, a majority (60 percent) of the dually-eligible were women.
-Currently, some states are testing demonstrations programs that would allow private managed care entities to provide health services to dually-eligible individuals.
-States are hoping that these demonstrations will enable them to save money and improve health outcomes.
+In 2018, a majority (60 percent) of the dually-eligible were women.
+Since 2011, 13 states have been testing demonstrations programs that would allow private managed care entities to provide health services to dually-eligible individuals.
+These states are hoping that the demonstrations will enable them to save money and improve health outcomes.
+The demonstrations have been extended for current participating states and opened to new states interested in becoming involved.
 However, because of the vulnerability of the dual-eligible population, strong consumer protections and oversight will be necessary.

 Long-Term Services and Supports

 Since women live longer than men, on average, they are more likely to be widowed and to live alone.
 In addition, women represent over 70 percent of Medicare beneficiaries living in nursing homes and other facilities.
-Because Medicare’s coverage of long-term care services is very limited, many women have high out-of pocket costs if they cannot live independently or need care for long periods of time.
+Because Medicare’s coverage of long-term care services is very limited, many women have high out-of-pocket costs if they cannot live independently or need care for long periods of time.
 The cost of long-term services and supports is high, and out of the financial reach of many older women.
-On average, a nursing home costs over $87,000 a year, assisted living over $43,000 a year, and home health aide services over $46,000 per year.
+On average, a nursing home costs over $93,000 a year, assisted living over $51,000 a year, and home health aide services over $54,000 per year.

 Steps Toward Improving Medicare Coverage